ossf/scorecard-action/README.md

 [![CodeQL](https://github.com/ossf/scorecard-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/ossf/scorecard-action/actions/workflows/codeql-analysis.yml)
 > Official GitHub Action for [OSSF scorecard](https://github.com/ossf/scorecard).

+The Scorecards GitHub Action is free for all public repositories.
+Private repositires are supported if they have [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security).
+Private repositories without GitHub Advanced Security can run Scorecards from the command line by following the [standard installation instructions](https://github.com/ossf/scorecard#installation).

 ## Installation
-**NOTE**: The Scorecards GitHub Action does not support private repositories.
-Private repositories can run Scorecards from the command line by following the [standard installation instructions)[https://github.com/ossf/scorecard#installation].

 To install the Scorecards GitHub Action, you need to:

 1) Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;